maxim-saplin/edu/README.md

 - The whole example is a bit superficial, smells as irrelevant/is not grounded on the strengths of LLMs
     - From a UX standpoint asking for name/location via an agent rather than a validation form is awkward.
 It's kust like using a coinversational UI to pick the best color (asking to type in the color) of a product rather than showing a number of tiles with product pictures and asking to click the one user likes

+### Lesson 3: Reflection and Blogpost Writing

+This lesson explores the collaborative refinement of content using multiple agents:
+1. Writer Agent: Crafts an initial blog post about DeepLearning.AI.
+2. Critic Agent: Provides feedback to enhance the blog post.
+3. Nested Reviewers: Includes SEO, Legal, and Ethics reviewers, each offering specialized insights.
+4. Meta Reviewer: Aggregates all feedback to provide final suggestions.

+- Agent Collaboration: Demonstrates iterative content improvement through agent teamwork.
+- Nested Chats: Efficiently gathers diverse feedback, optimizing the review process.
+- Abstraction Challenges: High-level abstractions in Autogen can obscure prompt flow control, complicating debugging.
+- Practicality: While the pattern is intriguing, it may be rigid and not fully leverage LLM strengths.
+Simpler prompt chains might offer better control.

 ## Comparison to Crewai